 The consequences are cumulative and serious:

-- Fragility and falls: sarcopenia multiplies fall risk by 3-4x — falls are the leading cause of hospitalization and loss of independence in older adults
+- Frailty and falls: sarcopenia is associated with more falls, fractures, hospitalizations and loss of independence in older adults

 - Worse metabolism: less muscle means lower insulin sensitivity, higher diabetes type 2 risk, and worse lipid profile